 Korea Investment Corporation will open a San Francisco office within the year to improve its deal sourcing capability for technology startups and other alternative assets, while beginning to entrust domestic asset managers with part of overseas stocks and fixed income investment.

 “KIC’s global operations had been limited to financial hubs such as New York, London and Singapore.
-We will move into the outposts specializing in alternative investments going forward,” Heenam Choi said in a news conference on Feb.
+We will move into the outposts specializing in alternative investments going forward,” its chief executive Heenam Choi said in a news conference on Feb.
 6.

 The sovereign wealth fund is aiming to enter the “inner circle” in Silicon Valley to explore investment opportunities, he told reporters.